ArtgenIO/Core/readme.md

 ---

-Currently the project in the **alpha preview** phase, nothing is finalized and we are just experimenting with solutions, the proof of concept works and the goal is clear, but the features will be documented when they reach a stable enough status to be used in a beta preview like environment.
+Currently the project in the **beta** phase, we are in feature freeze and preparing for the 1.0.0 by fixing every bug, streamlining the UX and implementing the common usecases.

 ### Database Support